I’ve seen some media reporting an “early start to the flu season”. Is this true?

 - peak flu season in Australia pretty consistently occurs in July to September but rises and falls for a couple of months either side of that

-- the start of the each year never has more cases than the flu season (which is why it’s called a peak period) so we can safely expect to see more cases during the months of peak flu.
+- the start of each year never has more cases than the flu season (which is why it’s called a peak period) so we can safely expect to see more cases during the months of peak flu.

 - there are sometimes smaller peaks and troughs in notification numbers and flatter or sharper peaks (see the graph down below) but broadly speaking we see our total annual notifications grow over time